 2. Keep hospital info close to hand.
 Is that really pessimistic?
-Probably- I do get really anxious around this time of year in case I’m unwell and feel stranded- I always make sure I’ve got info of my local walk in centre and GP/IBD Nurse opening hours (just in case!) and that I’m stocked up on my medicines.
-I have previously paid to go private in the past (although I haven’t felt the need since I discovered the IBD nurse service) but private hospitals can be one option if you’re panicked over the Christmas season since many are open all over Christmas and have little or no waiting times.
+Probably- I do get really anxious around this time of year in case I’m unwell and feel stranded- I always make sure I’ve got info on my local emergency walk-in centre and GP/IBD Nurse opening hours (just in case!) and that I’m stocked up on my medicines.
+Some doctors can sometimes prescribe antibiotics or painkillers as a ‘just in case’- which can sometimes be a real reassurance.

 3. Have supplements to hand to help.

 I wouldn’t recommend trying anything radically different but having some natural remedies to hand might be of use too.
 Digestive enzymes can be helpful to deal with big meals especially if they’re high in fat.
 When we eat, saliva releases digestive enzymes and many of the other organs in the digestive tract do this too.
 Those with IBD can sometimes have low levels of the enzymes- for example, lactose intolerance can be really common with those with other gut issues and this is because the body doesn’t make enough lactase- which helps the body break down lactose.

 You might also consider Betaine and Pepsin if you think you suffer from low stomach acid and as a result can’t digest red meat (This is really common and I’ve explained all about in my do you have

 4. Have gut rest days.